pytorch/executorch/docs/source/build-run-qualcomm-ai-engine-direct-backend.md

  - SM8475 (Snapdragon 8 Gen 1+)
  - SM8550 (Snapdragon 8 Gen 2)

-This example is verified with SM8550.
+This example is verified with SM8550 and SM8450.

 ### Software: